dusk-network/dusk-protocol/consensus/chain-management/README.md

 #### *AcceptBlock*
-*AcceptBlock* sets a block $\mathsf{B}$ as the new chain $Tip$.
+This procedure sets a block $\mathsf{B}$ as the new chain $Tip$.
 It also updates the local state accordingly by executing all transactions in the block and setting the $Provisioners$ state variable.

 ***Parameters***
 - $\mathsf{B}$: the block to accept as the new chain tip